 - Proposed projects are consistent with town goals and plans and will provide a benefit to citizens of Hingham (see attached criteria).

-- B. Public Comment: CPC will seek public comments on proposed projects at an initial public hearing to be scheduled in January 2019.
+- B. Proponent Presentations: CPC will seek in-person comments on proposed projects at public hearings to be scheduled in November 2019 and January 2019.

-- C. CPC Recommendations: CPC will make its final recommendations for funding in the form of warrant articles to be voted on at the 2019 Town Meeting.
+- C. CPC Recommendations: CPC will make its final recommendations for funding in January 2020.

 Step 3.
 Town Meeting Approval